Tencent/rapidjson/doc/tutorial.md

 * `MemberIterator EraseMember(MemberIterator)`: similar to the above but it preserves order of members (linear time complexity).
 * `MemberIterator EraseMember(MemberIterator first, MemberIterator last)`: remove a range of members, preserves order (linear time complexity).

-`MemberIterator RemoveMember(MemberIterator)` uses a "move-last" trick to archive constant time complexity.
+`MemberIterator RemoveMember(MemberIterator)` uses a "move-last" trick to achieve constant time complexity.
 Basically the member at iterator is destructed, and then the last element is moved to that position.
 So the order of the remaining members are changed.

 ## Deep Copy Value {#DeepCopyValue}
 If we really need to copy a DOM tree, we can use two APIs for deep copy: constructor with allocator, and `CopyFrom()`.